StefanJohnsen/WavefrontMTL/README.md

 One of the advantages of this approach is that there is no need for additional programming.
 If you wish to modify default values, you can simply update the default.mtl file.

 ## Test Wavefront MTL
-We have included a trace routine, called TraceMTL, which simplifies the process of verifying the data that Wavefront MTL reads from any given MTL file.
+We have included a trace routine, called TraceMTL, which simplifies the process of verifying the data that WavefrontMTL reads from any given MTL file.
 Let's examine a complex example and utilize TraceMTL to illustrate the data that has been successfully parsed from it.

 Below we see a material file that contains advanced use of MTL with only one material.